luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 insert          ========================================
 inner mate                ....................
 ```
 Insert size distribution plot: ideally you want a normal distribution of inserts.
-A bin
+A bimodal distribution suggests you are selecting another fragment size.
 ![enter image description here](http://rseqc.sourceforge.net/_images/inner_distance.png)
+Inner distance = insert size
+The minus -50 size size happens because there is overlap (the reads R1 & R2 are running into each other).
+Ideally you want some insert size in between.

 ### mRIN calculation using tin.py
 - RNA integrity number (RIN) is rarely reported in public data repositories.